-Note: To the extent possible, every applicant is asked to find a supervisor suitable for the research field in which the applicant is interested by contacting him/her by email to confirm whether the field is adequately fitting to his/her laboratory.
-The research topics of faculty members of the Graduate School of Engineering Science can be found in the attached list and can also be available at the following website: osku.jp/n0961
+Note: To the extent possible, every applicant is asked to find a supervisor suitable for the research field in which the applicant is interested by contacting him/her by email to confirm whether the field will be appropriate for his/her laboratory.
+The research topics of faculty members of the Graduate School of Engineering Science can be found in the attached list and can also be found at the following website: osku.jp/n0961 document(s) are to be submitted to the Graduate Students Section via e-mail within the application period (Japan Standard Time/JST).